xcube-dev/xcube/docs/source/cubeconv.md

   * MAY have `lon[<y_dim_name>,<x_dim_name>]`: longitude of *cell centers*.
     *  Attributes: `standard_name="longitude"`, `units="degrees_east"`.
 * Grid Mapping variable:
-  * SHALL be included in case the CRS is not WGS84.
+  * MUST be included in case the CRS is not WGS84.
   * SHALL not carry any data, therefore it MAY be of any type
   * SHOULD be named `crs`
   * MUST have attributes that describe a CF Grid Mapping v1.8 (see